What happens at a cremation? The cremation process explained

-Cremation is often more affordable and flexible than traditional burial options, and has risen in popularity in recent years.
-In the UK, most cremations are arranged with the assistance of a Funeral Director or other funeral provider, although it is possible to arrange a cremation yourself with the crematorium.
+Cremation is often more affordable and flexible than traditional burial options and has risen in popularity in recent years.
+In the UK, most cremations are arranged with the assistance of a Funeral Director or other funeral provider, although it is possible to arrange a cremation directly with the crematorium.

-A cremation takes place at a building called a crematorium and is traditionally accompanied by a service for mourners to attend in the chapel at the crematorium.
+A cremation takes place at a building called a crematorium and is traditionally accompanied by a service for mourners to attend in the chapel at the crematorium (unless it is a direct cremation).
 The coffin will be present in the chapel throughout the cremation service.
-Mourners will not normally witness the cremation itself but may be able to witness the committal of the coffin to the cremator.
-The committal is the point where the coffin is removed from view at the end of the service.
+At the end of the service, the coffin will be committed for cremation (this is the point where the coffin is removed from view).
+Mourners will not normally witness the cremation itself, but in some cases may be able to witness the ‘charging’ of the coffin to the cremator.

 During the cremation process, the coffin will be placed into the cremator, with the deceased inside.
 A cremator only has the capacity for one coffin at a time, so all cremations are performed separately.